allantargino/BotIntegrationWithQnA-LUIS/README.md

 # How to use QnA Maker and LUIS in the same bot #
 This is a sample on how to integrate LUIS and QnA Maker services from Microsoft Azure with the Azure Bot Service

 ><b>Disclosure</b>.
 This repo asumes that you have already worked with Bots, QnA and/or LUIS before.
-If you haven't then these tutorials will sure be useful as we won't cover the basic parts of such services.
+If you haven't then these tutorials will sure be useful as the basic parts of such services are not covered here.
 Please check them first and come back here to learn how to use both services in the same bot: [Azure Bot Service documentation](https://azure.microsoft.com/en-us/services/bot-service/), [Create your first LUIS App](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-get-started-create-app) and [Create your first QnA Maker service](https://qnamaker.ai/Documentation/CreateKb)

 ## Quick summary ##
-We're constantly faced with scenarios where we need both LUIS and QnA working together and while it should be easy I haven't seen many examples out there.
-Here's a quick way to do it calling a QnA service first and if the service doesn't have any response then it calls LUIS to get intents and answer the user
+We're constantly faced with scenarios where we need both LUIS and QnA working together and while it should be easy there are not many examples out there.
+Here's a quick way to do it calling a QnA service first and if the service doesn't have any answer then it calls LUIS to get intents and answer the user.

-## Architecture ##
-//Insert architecture here

 ## The staged scenario ##
 For this example, the chat bot will use LUIS to help a user to: